acend/openshift-operations-training/content/en/docs/02/06_masters.md

 {{% /alert %}}

-All that is left to do, is clean up the old secrets that are not used anymore.
+All that is left to do is clean up the old secrets that are not used anymore.

 List the secrets of the old peer that can be safely deleted: